kivenalaric/requirement-analysis/README.md

   Ensuring that the documented requirements are correct, complete, and aligned with stakeholder needs.
 This step often involves reviews, walkthroughs, or prototyping to confirm accuracy before development begins.

+## Types of Requirements

+In Requirement Analysis, requirements are broadly classified into two categories: **Functional** and **Non-functional**.
+Both are essential to ensure that the system meets business goals and user expectations.

+### Functional Requirements

+Functional requirements describe **what the system should do**.
+They define the features, functions, and operations that the system must perform to meet user needs.

+**Examples for a Booking Management System:**
+- Users should be able to create, update, and cancel bookings.
+- The system should allow customers to search for available booking slots by date and time.
+- An administrator should be able to manage resources (e.g., rooms, vehicles, or services) linked to bookings.
+- The system should send confirmation emails or SMS notifications after a booking is made.
+- Users should be able to make payments securely through integrated payment gateways.

+### Non-functional Requirements

+Non-functional requirements describe **how the system should perform** rather than what it should do.
+They define quality attributes, constraints, and overall system behavior.

+**Examples for a Booking Management System:**
+- The system should handle at least **500 concurrent users** without performance degradation.
+- Response time for searching available bookings should not exceed **2 seconds**.
+- The system should provide **99.9% uptime** to ensure availability.
+- All sensitive data (user details, payment information) must be **encrypted** both in transit and at rest.
+- The interface should be responsive and accessible on desktops, tablets, and mobile devices.